orionsbelt-battlegrounds/obb-rules/README.md

 ```

 You'll get a result stating if the turn was successful and with the new board.
 There are several more working examples on the [unit tests](https://github.com/orionsbelt-battlegrounds/obb-rules/tree/master/test/obb_rules).

+### AI

+This lib includes a very simple AI implementation.
+There is one implementation named `:firingsquad` that tries to mimic tipical firing squad tactics.
+The bot API is very simple: You pass it a board and the player to process, and it returns actions to process.
+The [acts-as-a-bot-test](https://github.com/orionsbelt-battlegrounds/obb-rules/blob/master/test/obb_rules/ai/acts_as_bot_test.cljc) has several usage examples.